Ora Elmer Hunt: Military career

+After World War I, Hunt reverted to his permanent rank of lieutenant colonel on October 31, 1919, and then was promoted to colonel on July 1, 1920.
+He was assigned to the Inspector General Department until his retirement in 1923.

 Later life

 After Hunt's military service, he was member of the U.S. mission to Nicaragua that supervised the presidential elections.
+He was advanced to brigadier general on the retired list in June 1930.
 Hunt was a member of the West Point Alumni Association and an editor of the Photographic History of the Civil War.
-Hunt lived in Berkeley California until his on August 20, 1969.
-Hunt was buried alongside Josephine Wilson Guion at West Point Cemetery.
+He lived in Berkeley, California until his death on August 20, 1969.
+Hunt was buried at West Point Cemetery on August 27, 1969.

 Relations

 Hunt married Eva B. Smith in January and had three children Ora L. Hunt, Edna V. Hunt (Mrs. Colin T. Penn) and Margaret Hunt (Mrs. M. H. Pringle).
 The marriage ended on August 18, 1927.
 In 1929, he married Josephine W. Guion and had one child, Katherine Guion.
+Josephine Guion Hunt was buried beside her husband on May 4, 1982.